In this tutorial, we will walk you through the following steps:

 Next, open up the web browser of your choice and go to the following web address:

-In order to obtain as accurate as possible LiDAR data from the R1a, the unit needs to be configured for the data acquisition vehicle.
-This includes the "IMU to Antenna Offset" and the "Vehicle to IMU Rotation".
-If using one of the provided setup kits, the information will be provided for you.
-If you are using another acquisition vehicle refer to the Community for additional help.
+In order to obtain as accurate as possible data from the LiDAR, the unit needs to be configured for the data acquisition vehicle.
+See Geometry Configuration for details.
+If using the LiDAR as designed and shipped from Rock Robotic, then this information will already be configured.
+If you are using a custom configuration, refer to the Community for additional help.

 Setup your Base Station¶

-A highly accurate trajectory is necessary for accurate results from the R1a.
+A highly accurate trajectory is necessary for accurate results from the LiDAR.
 In order to obtain this accurate trajectory you must use a GNSS base station.
 We recommend the Emlid Reach RS2.
-Follow the RS2 documentation for setting up your base station.
+Follow the Placing the Base for setting up your base station.

-The base station should be configured to log Raw data in RINEX 3.03+ format for the entire duration of the R1a data acquisition.
+The base station should be configured to log Raw data in RINEX 3.03+ format for the entire duration of the LiDAR data acquisition.

 When you are ready to start collecting data click the 'Start' button within the web interface.